 Cheese Balls (Fail-proof Recipe)

 - 100 grams potatoes or 3 small or 2 medium or 1 large potato

-- 60 grams cheese or ½ cup grated cheese tightly packed
+- 60 grams processed cheese or cheddar cheese or ½ cup grated cheese tightly packed

 - ¼ teaspoon black pepper crushed or ⅓ teaspoon black pepper powder – add as required

 - 1 pinch garam masala – optional